One of the most common examples is emotional eating, which can look like reaching out for comforting foods when things get tough.

-Then it may be time to seek professional help.
-It may take a combination of approaches to stop “stress eating”, and you most certainly don’t have to do this on your own!
+It might take a combination of approaches to stop “stress eating”, but you most certainly don’t have to do this on your own.

 Understanding emotional eating is so important

-Emotional eating is a complex issue - however, understanding your enemy is half the battle already!
+Emotional eating is a complex issue, but understanding your enemy is half the battle already.

 We hope the information and strategies provided in this blog help you identify and address your emotional eating patterns.